 - Going over your case, evaluating your potential claim, offering you legal advice, and explaining your legal options.

-- Discussing all of your questions and concerns and providing you the legal support you require during this stressful time.
+- Discuss all of your questions and concerns and provide you with the legal support you require during this stressful time.

 - Investigating your pedestrian accident and obtaining the evidence needed to prove what happened and who was at fault.